Skip to main content

 1. Limited visibility

 It’s quite difficult to assess the implemented security practices and detect the network vulnerabilities of your third-party vendors.
-Self-assessments performed by your vendors are frequently subjective and might not reveal the actual state of third-party vendors’ security.
+Self-assessments performed by your vendors are frequently subjective and might not reveal the actual state of a third party’s security.
 The number of third parties your organization interacts with also plays a crucial role, as keeping track of hundreds or even thousands of vendors, suppliers, and subcontractors is challenging.

 To address this issue, your organization can employ continuous monitoring solutions.
-This might not give you the complete picture of third-party security, but will provide visibility into the activities and security practices of third-party vendors within your infrastructure.
+This might not give you the complete picture of your third-party vendors’ security systems, but it will provide visibility into many activities and security practices of third-party vendors within your infrastructure.

 2. Negotiation difficulties